WinPlay02/GitCraft/readme.md

       --no-external-assets   Disables assets versioning for assets not included inside "minecraft".jar (e.g. other languages).
-                               Has no effect if --no-assets is specified --no-repo              Does not create a repository for versioning, only decompiles the provided (or all) version(s)
+                               Has no effect if --no-assets is specified --no-repo              Prevents the creation/modification of a repository for versioning, only decompiles the provided (or all) version(s)
       --no-verify            Disables checksum verification
       --only-version=<version>
                              Specify the only version to decompile.
 The